alibaba/bifrostui/packages/bui-core/src/Picker/index.en-US.md

 ### Correct the parameters in the callback function

-If the incoming`value`no`options`the waiting subset will automatically correct the callback function when the selector is closed`value`field, make it`options`the options that exist within.
+If the passed 'value' is not an equal subset of 'options', the' value 'field in the callback function will be automatically corrected when the selector is closed, making it an option that exists in' options'.

 ```tsx
 import { Button, Picker, Stack } from '@bifrostui/react';